nouraellm/AugustPool1337/README.md

 ## Overview

-- Each week you have a couple of assignements to do.
+- Each week you have a couple of assignments to do.

 - Day00 & Day01 are all shell commands.